Momčilo Rašo

-Momčilo Rašo (born 6 February 1997) is a Montenegrin professional footballer who plays as a centre back for Uzbekistan Super League club Bunyodkor.
+Momčilo Rašo (born 6 February 1997) is a Montenegrin professional footballer who plays as a centre back for Kategoria Superiore club Flamurtari.

 Club career

 Born in Kotor, Rašo began his career in FK Igalo in 2007, playing for them until 2014 before moving to Czech side FK Ústí nad Labem.
 After one season in FK Ústí nad Labem, he played for FK Dečić and FK Rabotnički.

 In June 2018, Rašo joined Cypriot club AEL Limassol on a three-year contract.

 In January 2019, Rašo was loaned out to Latvian club FK Jelgava for the six months.

 International career

 He has been a regular member of Montenegrin U-19 and U-21 national teams.